StrapBot/StrapBot/README.md

 It should be always running to work correctly, and it's recommended to run it in a VPS or dedicated server.
 If you want to run it on a home server (such as a Raspberry Pi), make sure you have a **static** public IP and you set port forwarding correctly in your home network.

 ### The SERVER_REQUEST_URL environment variable
-This environment variable is the hostname and port to send to the PubSubHubbub Hub to be able to receive notifications.
+This environment variable is the hostname and port to send to the PubSubHubbub Hub so it can send notifications to the server, which then sends them to the channels.

 If you set `SERVER_HOST` to `0.0.0.0`, you can omit that environment variable, as it will use the public IP instead.
 Otherwise, this is required.